chef/chef-web-docs/chef_master/source/resource_gem_package.rst

    Set to ``false`` to not include ``Chef::Config[:rubygems_url]`` in the sources.

-   *New in Chef Infra Client 13.0.*
+   *New in Chef Client 13.0.*

 ``gem_binary``
    **Ruby Type:** String

    A property for the ``gem_package`` provider that is used to specify a gems binary.
-By default, the same version of Ruby that is used by the chef-client will be installed.
+By default, the same version of Ruby that is used by Chef Infra Client will be installed.

 ``include_default_source``